wesleycamargo/azure-docs.pt-br/articles/monitoring-and-diagnostics/monitor-stream-diagnostic-logs-log-analytics.md

 Set-AzureRmDiagnosticSetting -ResourceId [your resource ID] -WorkspaceID [resource ID of the Log Analytics workspace] -Categories [list of log categories] -Enabled $true
 ```

-Observe que a propriedade workspaceID usa a ID de recurso completa do Azure do espaço de trabalho, não a ID/chave do espaço de trabalho mostrada no portal do Log Analytics.
+Observe que a propriedade workspaceID usa a ID de recurso completa do Azure do workspace, não a ID/chave do workspace mostrada no portal do Log Analytics.

 ### <a name="via-azure-cli"></a>Via CLI do Azure